ROS-Aerial/community/README.md

 ### Proposed subproject list

-Since this working group is at its beginning stage but here is a list of potential topics that could be created as a subproject in the future:
+The working groups are just starting.
+Here is a list of potential topics that could be created as subprojects in the future:
 * 3D indoor navigation
 * Simulation
 * Standard development/research drone